datanav/docs/configuration.rst

      - String
      - If ``table`` is given, it must refer to a fully qualified table name in the database system, not including schema, which if needed must be set separately.
 The ``table`` and ``query`` properties are mutually exclusive with ``table`` used if both are present.
+TODO: are table names case sensitive?
      -
      - Yes